 Get fully approved for any loan you plan to take long before you make an offer.
 Make sure your lender can close at the drop of a hat, because once the approval comes for the short sale transaction you need to be ready for escrow.

-We secure properties via short sale, and we work with many investors and buyers who are looking for great deals on properties in the Detroit area.
+We secure properties via short sale, and we work with many investors and buyers who are looking for great deals on properties in the Southeast Michigan area.